muhammedajmal953/Blogeium-server/README.md

 ## Description

-This application serves as the back-end for a blog system, where you can manage articles, handle user authentication, and perform CRUD operations.
+This application serves as the back-end for a blog system, where you can manage Blogs, handle user authentication, and perform CRUD operations.
 It uses **Express** to set up routes, **Mongoose** to interact with MongoDB, and **JWT** for secure user authentication.

 ## Technologies